University of Texas at San Antonio: Expansion and growth (2000 to 2009)

-Modern university (2011 to current)
+Further expansion (2010 to 2020)

 The first-time undergraduate acceptance rate, a common measurement for institutional selectivity, was 60% for the Fall of 2013.
 U.S. News & World Report ranks UTSA's admissions process as "selective".
 In 2010, the university hit a population benchmark of 30,000 students, signifying a growth rate of more than 39% over the past decade.
 UTSA was one of the fastest growing universities in Texas during this decade reaching nearly 31,000 students by 2012.

 However, in 2011, the Center for College Affordability and Productivity ranked UTSA's freshman as the second most "unhappy" in the country, based solely on low retention rates.
-Associate Vice President David Gabler refuted this claim, telling 1200 WOAI the survey is completely "bogus".
-The members of Student Government Association responded by sponsoring a resolution rebuking the claims, pointing out the Coordinated Admissions Program skews freshmen retention rates.
-As of 2011, roughly 30% of CAP students do not return to the university for their second year.
+The Associate Vice President refuted this claim and members of Student Government Association sponsored a resolution rebuking the claims, pointing out the Coordinated Admissions Program skews freshmen retention rates.

 The North Paseo Building, a $15 million office building, began housing ROTC operations when it opened in October 2011.
 The Bauerle Road Garage, a 5-level parking facility with office space, opened in 2012.
 Dining services also expanded in 2008, continuing through 2011.

-That same year, the university also fielded its long-anticipated football team as an NCAA FCS independent, with Larry Coker as the inaugural head coach.
-Today the university has nearly 150,000 alumni, 17 athletic sports, and more than 1200 tenured and tenure-track faculty.
+That same year, the university also fielded its long-anticipated football team as an NCAA Football Championship Subdivision independent, with Larry Coker as the inaugural head coach.
 The following year, 2012, UTSA, the city's sole NCAA Division I university at the time, became a member of the Western Athletic Conference; one year later, it moved to Conference USA.
 An athletic complex was constructed slightly west of the main campus and features pedestrian-friendly mixed-use areas.
 The complex, dubbed "Park West", adds another 125 acres to the university's property.

+In 2014 the "New" North Paseo building (NPB) was completed and now houses Computer Science and Cyber Security labs and classrooms.
+The NPB is also home to the Center for Infrastructure Assurance and Security (CIAS), Center for Education and Research in Information and Infrastructure Security (CERIIS), and the Institute for Cyber Security.

 Ricardo Romo, who had served as president since 1999, resigned on March 3, 2017, after having been placed on administrative leave.
 Pedro Reyes served as interim president from February through August 2017.
 On September 1, 2017, Thomas Taylor Eighmy, the vice chancellor for research and engagement at the University of Tennessee at Knoxville, began serving as UTSA's sixth president.